Equivariant Heegaard genus of reducible 3-manifolds: Orbifold thin position

-The proof that $\netX(M,T) \leq \netX((M,T)|_S) - \X(S)$ is nearly identical to that of \cite[Theorem 5.5]{TT2}.
+When each component of $S$ is separating, the proof that $\netX(M,T) \leq \netX((M,T)|_S) - \X(S)$ is nearly identical to that of \cite[Theorem 5.5]{TT2}.
 In each component of $(M,T)|_S$ mark the points where sums will be performed.
-Recall that the dual graph to $S$ is a tree.
+Since each component of $S$ is separating, the dual graph to $S$ is a tree.
 In each component $(M_i, T_i)$ of $(M,T)|_S$ choose $\mc{H}_i \in \H(M_i, T_i)$ such that $\netX(\mc{H}_i) = \netX(M_i, T_i)$.
 Again this is possible by Proposition \ref{basic fact} below.
 By transversality we may also assume each $\mc{H}_i$ is disjoint from the marked points.
-As in the proof of \cite[Theorem 5.5]{TT2}, we may reverse orientations on the $\mc{H}_i$ as necessary to ensure that their union with $S$ is a multiple orbifold Heegaard surface for $(M,T)$.
+As in the proof of \cite[Theorem 5.5]{TT2}, we may reverse orientations on the $\mc{H}_i$ as necessary to ensure that their union with $S$ is an oriented multiple orbifold Heegaard surface for $(M,T)$.
 The desired inequality follows. \end{proof}